Skip to main content

 Let's explore some techniques that can be used to optimize the DOM.

 The question is "How do we improve it?".
 We all know that we only need to see data on the browser viewport.
-Therefore, We will only render to the DOM only the visible portion to the user.
+Therefore, we will only render the visible portion for the user to the DOM.
 Then, when scrolling, the remaining list items render while replacing the items that exit the viewport.
 To better understand this technique, consider the following example:

 Virtualization can also be applied to tables, where both rows and columns can be virtualized and achieve significant performance improvements.